blues/app-accelerators/70-trailer-manufacturer-connected-trailer-platform/README.md

 - `trailer_summary.qo` — one template-encoded window-aggregate record every `summary_interval_min` (default 24 per day per trailer), carrying reefer and cargo-air min/max/mean temperatures, door-open minutes and event count, TPMS last-known pressures and per-position ages, and a sample-count.
 Queued in the Notecard and flushed on the configured outbound cadence.
 - `trailer_alert.qo` — emitted only on a threshold trip, with `sync:true` for immediate delivery, subject to the 30-minute per-type cooldown window.

-**GPS.** `card.location.mode` is set to `periodic` with a 300-second interval and `threshold: 1`.
-The `threshold` parameter specifies how many accelerometer motion events the Notecard's built-in accelerometer must register before it powers up the GNSS module; setting it to 1 means the GPS radio stays off during stationary DC dwells and powers on only after the Notecard detects trailer movement.
+**GPS.** `card.location.mode` is set to `periodic` with a 300-second interval.
+In `periodic` mode the Notecard only powers up the GNSS module if its onboard accelerometer has detected motion since the last fix attempt, so the GPS radio stays off during stationary DC dwells and turns on only after the trailer moves — see [Sampling GPS Readings with Periodic Mode](https://dev.blues.io/notecard/notecard-walkthrough/time-and-location-requests/#sampling-gps-readings-with-periodic-mode).
 The Notecard automatically tags each outbound Note with the last known position.

 **Routed.** Notehub fans `trailer_alert.qo` to the OEM's real-time fleet management or on-call system. `trailer_summary.qo` flows to a cold-chain compliance archive or time-series data store for trend analysis and FSMA (**Food Safety Modernization Act**) recordkeeping.